svmk-data-science/tess-ensemble-classification/README.md

 - Receiver Operating Characteristic (ROC) curves and ROC-AUC
 - Confusion matrices at selected operating thresholds

-ROC-AUC was uses to assess overall ranking performance across thresholds and to compare discriminative capacity independent of class-specific error costs.
+ROC-AUC was used to assess overall ranking performance across thresholds and to compare discriminative capacity independent of class-specific error costs.

 Confusion matrices were examined at representative probability thresholds to analyse the trade-off between false positives and false negatives, providing operational insight into screening performance under different decision criteria.